Alex-Wengg/CodeGrind-Bot-wiki/Developer-Setup.md

 2. Create a MongoDB database (https://www.mongodb.com/)

 3. Create a .env file within the root of the project and add these environment variables.
-Insert your Discord Bot Token (client secret) and MongoDB URI (connection string)
+Insert your Discord Bot Token (client secret) and MongoDB URI (connection string) into the specified environment variables
 > `TOKEN=<your_discord_bot_token>`
 > `MONGODB_URI=<your_mongodb_uri>`
 > `PRODUCTION=False`